CSC4700-Spring2023-Org/csc4700-s23-project-team-1-vu-housing/README.md

 ---
 **To run the application on ios:**

-Step 1: install npm dependencies \
+Step 1a: install npm dependencies \
 `npm install`

+-> (If there are missing packages when trying to build the applicaton):
-Step 2: install packages (required to run application) \
+Step 1b: Manually install Required Packages \
 `npm install axios`
 `npm i --save-dev @types/react-progress-button`
 `npm install react-progress-button --save`